DraftKings Promo Code: Bet $5, Get $150 in Bonuses for Tuesday NBA & CBB

 New customers can register with the DraftKings promo code to bet $5 and get $150 in bonus bets, with a winning wager, to take advantage of the current welcome bonus available on DraftKings Sportsbook.

-Download one of the top sports betting apps in the country onto an iOS or Android mobile device ahead of tonight's Monday Night Football matchup between the LA Chargers and Baltimore Ravens.
+Download one of the top sports betting apps in the country onto an iOS or Android mobile device ahead of tonight's NBA basketball and college basketball action.
 Then, place a $5 first bet on any sports betting market, bet type and odds to receive $150 in bonus bets if your first wager wins, paid out as six $25 bonus bets.

 If you are located in AZ, CO, CT, IL, IN, MA, ME, NC, OH, PA, WY or WV, no winning first bet is required.
 Just sign up and place a $5+ wager to instantly unlock $150 in bonus bets.